KBergermann/KBergermann.github.io/_pages/about.md

 ---
 permalink: /
-title: "Kai Bergermann's personal website"
+title: "Personal website of Kai Bergermann"
 author_profile: true
 redirect_from:
   - /about/